 The exhibition at the HMKV addresses these questions and presents works which explore the relationship between gender and technology in the past and present.
 In addition to focusing on central issues, such as cyber-feminism, the curators Inke Arns (HMKV) and Marie Lechner (La Gaîté Lyrique) spotlight new techno-feminist collectives and the feminist hacker scene which has formed in recent years.
 The project features female artists, hackers and theorists who work to promote an alternative view of technology by questioning the gender trends in the areas of Big Data and artificial intelligence, who are committed to an open and diversified Internet, who develop participative working methods, and who design utopian technologies and prototypes.
 These include the Chinese artist and programmer Yinan Song, who has developed an operating system that protects one’s privacy when surfing the web, the Australian artist Lauren Moffatt, who works with immersive technologies and whose art reflects on appropriation and sampling, the code poet Mez Breeze, and the artist and professor Stephanie Dinkins, who studies artificial intelligence in the context of gender, racism and age.

-Following its run in Dortmund, the exhibition will be shown at La Gaîté Lyrique in Paris where it will be augmented by additional performances.
-Visitors at both venues will have the opportunity to attend film screenings, discussions with the artists, and experimental workshops.
+Following its run in Dortmund, the exhibition will be shown at La Gaîté Lyrique in Paris where it will be augmented by additional performances and to Eindhoven.
+Visitors at all three venues will have the opportunity to attend film screenings, discussions with the artists, and experimental workshops.

 Curators: Inke Arns, Marie Lechner